-I’ve wanted to post this recipe forever.
-This Flourless Chocolate Hazelnut Cake is dense, yet somehow light.
-It has a wonderful nutty flavour from the ground hazelnuts that make up a large portion of the ingredients.
+This Flourless Chocolate Hazelnut Cake is rich and a little fudgy but somehow light.
+With a wonderful nutty flavour from ground hazelnuts it’s a little like Nutella in cake form.
 What’s more, it’s accidently gluten free.

 How do you make a cake without flour?

-For my Flourless Chocolate Hazelnut Cake, I like to make my own ground hazelnuts or hazelnut meal.
-This way I can toast them first which adds extra flavour to the end result.
+- For my flourless chocolate hazelnut cake, I like to make my own ground hazelnuts or hazelnut meal.
+This way I can toast (photo 1, before and photo 2, after) them first which adds extra flavour to the end result.
 You can absolutely use pre-ground hazelnuts though and this will still be delicious.

 Give it time to cool